 Information and knowledge management; information law, policy and ethics; dynamics of online forums

 Louise joined Loughborough University in 2006 as Lecturer in Information and Knowledge Management, having previously worked as Lecturer in the Department of Information Science at City University, London.
 She was promoted to Senior Lecturer in 2010, to Reader in 2016 and to Professor in 2017.
-She has extensive practitioner experience in the fields of academic librarianship and educational development.
 She gained a BA (Hons) in Library Studies with European Studies as subsidiary subject at Loughborough University in 1976, an MA in Library & Information Studies at the University of Central England (now Birmingham City University in 1997, and a PhD in Information Science at Loughborough University in 2004.
 Her PhD thesis investigated the impact on freedom of expression of measures taken to regulate internet access and content.
 She is a Chartered Member of CILIP and a Fellow of the Higher Education Academy.

 She has a successful track record of gaining research funding from a range of public and private sector organisations, including the UK Research Councils, the JISC and Leicestershire Police.
 She was Principal Investigator on the £202,000 Arts & Humanities Research Council funded MAIPLE project, which investigated measures taken by public libraries in the UK to manage public access to the Internet.
-Louise has a successful track record in PhD supervision, and welcomes applications from prospective students with similar academic interests.
+Louise has a successful track record in PhD supervision, with at least fourteen successful completions to date, and welcomes applications from prospective students with similar academic interests.

-Louise’s current administrative role is Head of Discipline for the Information Management Group.
-She is an experienced teacher and currently leads UG and PG modules in Information and Knowledge Management and Social Network Analysis.
-She was awarded the title of Best All-round Lecturer by students in the Department of Information Science in 2012 and of Most Approachable Lecturer in 2013 and was joint-winner (with Tom Jackson and Leicestershire Police) of the Loughborough University Enterprise Awards 2012, Knowledge Transfer Category.
+Louise was Head of Discipline for the Information Management Group from 2015 to 2018.
+She is an experienced teacher and currently leads UG and PG modules in Information and Knowledge Management and Business Relationships Management.
+She was awarded the title of Best All-round Lecturer by students in the Department of Information Science in 2012 and Most Approachable Lecturer in 2013 and was joint-winner (with Tom Jackson and Leicestershire Police) of the Loughborough University Enterprise Awards 2012, Knowledge Transfer Category.

-Louise’s research interests focus on information and knowledge management (particularly in the public sector); information law, policy and ethics (and in particular, issues surrounding freedom of expression, privacy and freedom of access to information); and the dynamics of online communication and interaction in online forums.
+Louise’s research interests focus on information and knowledge management (particularly in the public sector and law enforcement agencies); information law, policy and ethics (and in particular, issues surrounding freedom of expression, privacy and freedom of access to information); and the dynamics and culture of online communication and interaction, particularly on social media.
 From a methodological point of view her work has generally adopted a qualitative approach, although she has also gained expertise in the use of Social Network Analysis (using Ucinet software) to explore communication and relationship patterns.
 She is a member of the Centre for Information Management and the Centre for Research in Communication and Culture at Loughborough University.

 Research projects with which she is currently involved include: